infiniteflight/infiniteflight-localization/README.md

  - Text strings with values such as `{0}` and `{1}` represent variables which are replaced at runtime in the simulator.
 The comments should explain what these variables represent, but please ask if you are unsure.

+ - Translated text should be equal or shorter in length to the English equivalent whenever possible to ensure it will fit in the UI.
+Please state in the Pull Request if this isn't possible.

 ## Pull Request Reviews

 Before a new language is added into Infinite Flight, the PR should be reviewed by another speaker of this language to ensure the content is correct.